leramorozova/WordSegmentator/README.md

 * [**A base of training data**](https://github.com/leramorozova/WordSplitter/blob/master/characters.db)

 The base consists of two tables: the list of unique characters in training data and training data list itself.
 Training data vertorization has been performed with the use of standart scaling.
-The data has been compiled from starter educational sourses to produce artificial estricrion of vocabulary diversity.
+The data has been compiled from starter educational sources to produce artificial restricrion of vocabulary diversity.
 Training units are hierogliphic sentences splitted by punctuation.

 * [**A scrypt performing preparation of dataset**](https://github.com/leramorozova/WordSplitter/blob/master/dataset_maker.py)